Key Messages from Risk Groups

 SPAD Risk Subgroup

-The SPAD Risk Subgroup last met on 6 May 2025.
+The SPAD Risk Subgroup last met on 29 July 2025.

 The key messages from the meeting were:

 The Rail Investigation Group has updated SPAD RSG on the SPAD investigation project, which aims to improve SPAD investigation strategies.
+The interview stage of the project has now been completed.
+The next steps will be to conduct site visits, which will occur in August, to deepen understanding further.

 Next meeting:

-The next SPAD RSG meeting is on Tuesday 29 July at RSSB (25 Fenchurch Avenue, London, EC3M 5AD) and on MS Teams.
+The next SPAD RSG meeting is on Tuesday 22 October 2025 at RSSB (25 Fenchurch Avenue, London, EC3M 5AD) and on MS Teams.

 -